dj95/zjstatus/README.md

 }
 ```

-In order to start using zjstatus you need to specify the widgets you'd like to use under the `format_left` and/or `format_right`
+In order to start using zjstatus you need to specify the widgets you'd like to use under the `format_left` and/or `format_center` and/or `format_right`
 configuration.
 Formatting can be done with `#[..]`, while widgets and properties are surrounded by `{..}`.
 The blank space between the left and the right part can be colored with `format_space`.